MIROC-DOC/model_description/org/md_enorg/p-rad.md

 3. reflection and transmission coefficients for each layer, The source function is averaged with the weight of the cloud cover of the stratocumulus, TERM00155.
- The averages are expressed by adding the TERM00156,
+ The averages are represented by TERM00156,

      > EQ=00062.
      > EQ=00062.